erickarodom/JSCalculator/README.md

 ## Summary
 This is a JS calculator.
-The user is able to perform simple arithmetic calculations and have the answer displayed.
+The user is able to perform simple mathematical calculations and have the answer displayed.

 These are the highlights of this project:
 - HTML, CSS scaffolding on this project is basic and quick.